melezhik/swat/README.md

     swat example/my-app 127.0.0.1

-It will find all the directories holding get.txt files and "create" routes:
+It will find all the _directories with get.txt inside_ files and "create" routes:

     GET hello/
     GET hello/world

-Then check patterns come into play.
+Then you need to define swat data

-## Check patterns
+## Swat data

-As you can see from tutorial above check patterns are  just text files describing **what** is expected to return when route requested.
-Check patterns file parsed by swat line by line and take an action depending on entity found.
-There are 3 types of entities may be found in check patterns file:
+Swat data is DSL to describe/generate _what you expect to return_.

+Swat with the help of curl makes http requests to web application and then _using_ swat data validate content returned.

+Swats recursively looks up  files named **get.txt** or **post.txt** under the project root directory to get test data.

+_objects_ found in test data file are called _swat entries_.
+There are _3 basic type_ of swat entries:

-- Expected Values
+- Check Expressions
 - Comments
 - Perl Expressions and Generators

-### Expected Values
+### Check Expressions

-This is most usable entity that one may define at check patterns files. _It's just a string should be returned_ when swat request a given URI.
+This is most usable type of entries you  may define at swat data file. _It's just a string should be returned_ when swat request a given URI.
 Here are examples:

     200 OK
     Hello World
     <head><title>Hello World</title></head>

+Using regexps

+Regexps are check expresions with the usage of <perl regular expressions> instead of plain strings checks.
+Everything started with `regexp:` marker would be treated as perl regular expression.

+    # this is example of regexp check
+    regexp: App Version Number: (\d+\.\d+\.\d+)

 ### Comments

-Comments are lines started with '#' symbol, they are for humans not for swat which ignore comments when parse check pattern file.
+Comments entries are lines started with `#` symbol, swat will ignore comments when parse swat data file.
 Here are examples.

     # this http status is expected
     200 OK